1 9 9 2 (Australia)

 Intra-family squabbles added spice to the show, with running arguments between Noeline and her elder son Paul, the unfolding drama of Pauls’ wife Dione’s pregnancy, and the teenage trials of Noeline’s younger son Michael, who narrated the programme.

-The crew were given virtually unlimited access to the Baker-Donaher family for six months, with the footage edited down to 12 absorbing episodes.
+The ABC crew (it was a co-production with the BBC in Britain) were given virtually unlimited access to the Baker-Donaher family for six months, with the footage edited down to 12 absorbing episodes.

 These real-life Neighbours caused a storm in their native Australia when they were criticised for their brash, bigoted behaviour and their lifestyle of excessive drinking and smoking.